Is Your Employee Benefit Plan Auditor Qualified? The EBSA Has Doubts

 The Dopkins Difference

 At Dopkins & Company, we perform 70+ plan audits each year to the same high quality standards we use for all of our services.
 Our membership in AICPA Employee Benefit Plan Audit Quality Center, as well as our attendance of the AICPA’s annual National Conference on Employee Benefit Plans helps ensure that we are informed of the latest industry developments.
-If you would like more information on our employee benefit plan audit services, or would like to learn more about how we can assist you in the administration of your employee benefit plan, please contact Karen Costa at kcosta@dopkins.com or a member of our Employee Benefits Plan Team for more information.
+If you would like more information on our employee benefit plan audit services, or would like to learn more about how we can assist you in the administration of your employee benefit plan, please contact a member of our Employee Benefits Plan Team for more information.

 Related blog